 Buying a Home Using Land Contract

-For several people I have known, financing has been a difficult even when they have good credit.
+For several people I have known, financing has been difficult even when they have good credit.
 These people have had to wait months before they were able to move into the home of their dreams.
-If you were a victim of the recent economic collapse and lost your home to foreclosure, even if you have pulled yourself up by your bootstraps, have paid off your debts, and have straightened out your financial position, your now, not so friendly bank will probably will be turn you down for a loan.
+If you were a victim of the recent economic collapse and lost your home to foreclosure, even if you have pulled yourself up by your bootstraps, have paid off your debts, and have straightened out your financial position, your now not-so-friendly bank will probably turn you down for a loan.
 So what do you do?
 How can you convince someone to finance your desired housing without going through traditional financing channels?
 One of the ways to obtain financing is that you might be able to get the seller to finance your home.
 Here in the United States, this type of financing is a Contract for deed.

 Getting the Property Owner to Finance You

 A contract for deed also known as (depending on the state) land contract, warranty deed, or agreement for deed, is a contract in which the owner retains legal title to the property until the buyer pays off the entire balance owed on the property.
 In a sense, it is similar to a layaway plan for the buyer except the buyer has the right to live on the property, improve it, rent it, and do anything the buyer wants as long as there are no clauses in the contract denying certain rights.

 Advantages of a Contract for Deed

 If you do not have any other source for financing, either because you do not have a credit history or your credit is poor, or other reasons, a contract for deed may be your only option.
 Closing costs for a contract for deed are often less than for conventional financing.
 The IRS in some cases will allow the buyer to deduct the interest payments as interest on a mortgage.

 Why You May Not Want a Contract for Deed